bvarnai/respository-installer/README.md

 #### Link/unlink

 Creating symbolic links might be platform specific.
-It's definitelly the case for *Linux* and *Windows* clients.
+It's definitely the case for *Windows* clients.

 There are user functions `user_link` and `user_unlink` to handle symbolic links.